JunkiOkazaki/EmployeesMaster/README.md

 EmployeesMaster enables you of easily manage the complicated task of labor management with  responsive, intuitive UI.
 EmployeesMaster is for people like:

-- HR
+- HR peaople
 - Accountants
-- Department manager
+- Department managers

-If you interested in using EmployeesMaster detailed documents are available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)
+If you are interested in using EmployeesMaster detailed document is available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)